orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 the CD case to find Meryl's codec frequency; since you probably playing a digital version, that frequency is 140.15.
 In general, in fact, you should engage to as many codec calls as possible, since an enormous amount of the game's content is optional codec conversations.
+Also, you should watch the mission briefing before starting the game.

 _Metal Gear Solid 2_ has a surprisingly plot-relevant easter egg.
 When you are using the directional microphone to listen in on a conversation, turn it left